 If you are unable to return to Drake due to issues with obtaining a visa or because of travel restrictions, contact ISSS immediately at email@example.com.

 If you are a J-1 scholar and are continuing to make progress on your research during this period of online coursework, you can remain in the US and continue working toward your program goal until your program end date.

 If you test positive for COVID-19 and your case is severe, ISSS must report this information to the Department of State.
 Please contact ISSS if this is your situation.

 Some consular processes have resumed at this time, while others are still suspended or not operating at full capacity.
 Please check your local US embassy or consulate website for more information on your specific case.
 If you have questions about your ability to apply for a visa at this time, please contact firstname.lastname@example.org.

-Should new students be unable to secure a visa this summer for fall study, documentation would be deferred for a start date in spring semester, as the visa application process will be delayed until fall or winter.
-With this change, students will receive a new I-20 for the delayed visa application.
+Should new students be unable to secure a visa for study, I-20 or DS-2019 documentation would be deferred for a start date in a future semester, as the visa application process will be delayed.
+If this is your situation, please contact email@example.com as soon as possible.
+With this change, students will receive a new I-20 or DS-2019 for the delayed visa application.

 Your country may have also enacted COVID-related travel restrictions at this time.
-Some countries (including Malaysia and Australia) currently have “exit restrictions” for their citizens wishing to travel.
 We encourage you to check with your government for the most up-to-date information about exit restrictions and exceptions.
-Since March, our office has been tracking and monitoring travel restrictions for your home country and would be happy to provide the most current information we have.

 A number of initiatives have been implemented as a result of the unknowns related to travel and COVID-19.
 Please know that Drake continues to invest in your curricular and co-curricular experience, even if you are unable to travel in person to campus.
 We are committed to ensuring you will feel part of the Drake community.
 Unique programming includes: